autoppia/autoppia_webs_demo/web_3_autozone/DYNAMIC_HTML_README.md

 bash scripts/setup.sh --demo=autozone --enable_dynamic_html=true
 ```

 **Important**: When `--enable_dynamic_html=false`, the layout will always use seed=1 regardless of the seed parameter in the URL.
-This ensures consistent layout behavior when dynamic HTML is disabled.
+This ensures consistent X-paths and layout behavior when dynamic HTML is disabled.
+All content remains the same - only the layout/X-paths change.

 ### Environment Variables